 - Pectus excavatum is a relatively common congenital deformity.

 - Severe cases of pectus excavatum can affect lung capacity, causing fatigue, shortness of breath, chest pain, and a fast heartbeat

 - There are multiple corrective surgeries for pectus excavatum

-Pectus excavatum is a malformation of the chest wall in which several ribs and the sternum grow abnormally, resulting in a caved-in, or sunken appearance.
+Pectus excavatum is a malformation of the chest wall in which several ribs and the sternum (breastbone), grow abnormally, resulting in a caved-in, or sunken appearance.
 It is a relatively common congenital deformity and occurs more often in males than in females.
-Approximately 40% of pectus excavatum patients have one or more family members with the defect.
+Approximately 40% of people with pectus excavatum have one or more family members with the defect.

 Often present at birth, the condition may also develop during puberty and can range from mild to severe.
 Although its causes are not completely understood, the condition is believed to arise from excessive growth of the cartilage connecting the ribs to the breastbone, which pulls the sternum inward.

-In addition to its more serious symptoms, pectus excavatum may have negative psychosocial effects in children and teenagers, who experience self-consciousness and difficult peer interactions stemming from their appearance.
-Often these patients avoid activities that expose the chest.
+In addition to its more serious symptoms, pectus excavatum may have negative psychosocial effects in children and teenagers, who often experience self-consciousness and difficult peer interactions stemming from their appearance.
+Often activities that expose the chest are avoided.

 - Visual examination of the chest

-- Ausculation — analysis of sounds of the heart and chest to detect the condition's effect on heart and lung function
+- Auscultation — analysis of sounds of the heart and chest to detect the condition's effect on heart and lung function

-- Echocardiogram (a noninvasive test that takes a picture of the heart taken with sound waves)
+- Echocardiogram (a noninvasive test that takes a picture of the heart with sound waves)

-- Pulmonary function testing (patient breathes into a mouthpiece connected to an instrument that measures the amount of air breathed over a period of time)
+- Pulmonary function testing (breathing into a mouthpiece connected to an instrument that measures the amount of air breathed over a period of time)

 - Chest X-ray